 Here’s another example from Patagonia and their simple yet straightforward and catchy copywriting:

-Remember that a single page of copy won’t help or hinder your SEO — it’ll only add a little more meaning overall — so it’s not anything you should be too concerned with.
+Remember that a single copy page won’t help or hinder your SEO — it’ll only add a little more meaning overall, so it’s not something you should be too concerned with.

 This is how you add product copy in WooCommerce:

 From your Dashboard, go to Products → Add New, and you’ll see a section where you can include an accurate product description.

 If you’d like to edit an already existing product, head over to Products → All Products and hit the small ‘Edit’ icon under the product.
 Like this: 👇

 The same white space will appear in which you can type in the desired description.